Gravitational waves from the vacuum decay with LISA: Acknowledgments

 \section{Acknowledgments}

 BHL (2020R1F1A1075472), DY (2021R1C1C1008622, 2021R1A4A5031460), and WL (2016R1\\D1A1B01010234) were supported by the National Research Foundation of Korea.
-LY was supported by the Basic Science Research Program (2020R1A6A1A03047877) of the National Research Foundation of Korea funded by the Ministry of Education through Center for Quantum Spacetime (CQUeST) of Sogang University.
-The authors thank to Hyeong-Chan Kim and Youngone Lee for their hospitality during our visit to Korea National University of Transportation; Hoon Soo Kang, Keun-Young Kim, Chanyong Park, Yun-Seok Seo, and Hyun Seok Yang to GIST; Seoktae Koh to Jeju National University.
-Lu Yin thanks for the discussion with Ke-Pan Xie, Da Huang, and Xiao Yan Chew.
+LY was supported by the Basic Science Research Program (2020R1A6A1A03047877) of the National Research Foundation of Korea funded by the Ministry of Education through Center for Quantum Spacetime (CQUeST) of Sogang University. { The authors thank the organizers for their hospitality at the 17th Italian-Korean Symposium for Relativistic Astrophysics in Kunsan National University, 02- 06 August 2021.} The authors also thank Hyeong-Chan Kim and Youngone Lee for their hospitality during our visit to Korea National University of Transportation; Hoon Soo Kang, Keun-Young Kim, Chanyong Park, Yun-Seok Seo, and Hyun Seok Yang to GIST; Seoktae Koh to Jeju National University.
+BHL is grateful to APCTP for their hospitality during his visit.
+We appreciate the discussion from Gianmassimo Tasinato and Ke-Pan Xie.